 What to Serve with Fresh Salmon

-Hot Smoked Salmon pairs well with many of your favorite sides.
+Hot Smoked Salmon is the best dish to make for any occasion because it pairs well with many of your favorite sides.
 I’m thinking grilled vegetables, a fresh green salad, or garlic-infused mashed potatoes.
 For drinks, make a classic Pendleton Old Fashioned cocktail, because, of course, it’s the perfect complement.
 See the quick and easy recipe below.

 If you love seafood as much as me, check out the latest post about how to make a Grilled Seafood Platter.